bparli/goavail/README.md

 ##Running
 To run the agent first clone and build with Godep.
 Then run the binary with the "monitor" command and specify the configuration file (default is goavail.toml).
 For example: `./goavail monitor --config-file goavail.toml`

-See goavail.toml for a configration example
+The agent must be run as root user since its using raw socket for the ICMP.
+Also see goavail.toml for a configration example

 ##Cluster Mode
 Cluster mode uses a fork of the [memberlist library] (https://github.com/hashicorp/memberlist) to verify peers' health.
 If a node sees an IP failure, it will notify its peers before invoking the DNS interface to take the failed IP out of the Pool.
 A node will only remove an IP from the pool once its noted a failure and recieved confirmation from a peer.